Jessica Ditto: Trump administration

 Ditto was named to her White House position in early January before the inauguration and assumed it officially at the time of the inauguration.

 In early April 2017, Ditto joined her boss Mike Dubke in a gathering of more than thirty staffers including also Kellyanne Conway to consider ways to "brand" the first 100 days of Donald Trump's presidency.

 In December 2018, Ditto was found to have violated the Hatch Act by the Office of the Special Counsel for using her official government social media account to engage in political activity.
+The alleged violation was deemed minor.

-In March 2020, it was announced that Ditto will be leaving her job as deputy communications director to enter the private sector.
+In March 2020, Ditto left her position as deputy communications director to enter the private sector.